 If you are ready for a new pet but want something a little more on the wild side, then a reptile may be what you’re looking for.
-Reptiles can be great additions to any family, especially when you get one that enjoys being handled and held.
+Adding reptiles to your family can be a great and compelling idea, especially when you get one that enjoys being handled and held.
 Check out what reptiles love being handled, so you can find the perfect companion for lazy days, watching TV, or just hanging out on the couch.

-Many snakes enjoy being held and handled on a daily basis.
+There are quite a number of snakes that enjoy being held and handled on a daily basis.
 Some like to rest on your arms and shoulders and even gently wrap around your hands.
 Despite the bad rap they get, snakes can be very gentle and friendly pets if you have the right kind.
 They are oftentimes both nocturnal and daytime pets, making them great for anyone’s schedule.
 The best types of friendly and docile snakes include:

 - Corn snakes.
 These snakes can grow up to 5 feet in length and remain pretty thin into adulthood.
 They should be handled delicately, so getting this snake for a child may not be the best fit.
 Corn snakes are extremely well-tempered and do well with being held.
 They feature pretty orange tones that are beautiful to admire.